 I’ll pen aspects of Carnegie’s eventful history below.
 The image is from the current website for the brand.

-A website for Hotel Waterfront Gothenburg, in the historic harbour of Gothenburg, Sweden, confirms that Eton-educated Scot David Carnegie, Jr. bought the Lorent Brewery (est. 1817) in 1836.*
+The Quality Hotel Waterfront, Gothenburg, in the historic harbour of Gothenburg, Sweden now inhabits the locale where Eton-educated Scot David Carnegie, Jr. bought the Lorent Brewery (est. 1817) in 1836.*

 An uncle had traded in Gothenburg earlier but the nephew had the association with the brewery.
-Part of the brewery is now the hotel named, but the history is not forgotten: a Trip Advisor link contains a striking rendering of the brewery, seeming early 1900s:
+Part of the brewery is now the hotel named, but the history is not forgotten: a Trip Advisor link contains a striking rendering, seemingly early 1900s:

-The message is a rich, sweet beer with notes of chocolate and toffee.
-This is consistent with historical descriptions of fresh porter.
-There is the odd dissenting view, an enthusiastic Briton felt the beer essentially a “brown ale”, but so traditional is the palate I think it may confuse some drinkers today.
+(There is the odd dissenting view on Beer Advocate, an enthusiastic Briton felt the beer essentially a “brown ale”.
+So traditional is the palate I think it can confuse some drinkers today).

 The hotel has offered porter tastings and tours, a nice way to combine commerce and history.